 In 2 Samuel 24:1-25 (cf. 1 Chr.
-21:1-28), we read that David took a census.
+21:1-28), we read that David took a census against God’s direct command.
 A census was only to be taken with the Lord’s approval and Exodus 30:12-13 warns that even then each Israelite was to pay a ransom for his life “that there be no plague” (Ex.
 30:12).
-God knew that Israel would be preoccupied with the strength of their numbers instead of the strength of their God, and created boundaries to safeguard their trust.
+God knew that Israel would become preoccupied with the strength of their armies instead of the strength of their God, and created boundaries to safeguard their trust.
 David ignored this ordinance and took a military census, discovering that there were 800,000 valiant men who drew the sword in Israel, and 500,000 more in Judah.
 The implication is that David stopped trusting the Lord who had given him victory in battle and began trusting in his armed forces.

 A Costly Sacrifice